Skip to content

 Restore a new DB instance from the encrypted snapshot

-1. Restore a new DB instance from the copied snapshot that has encryption turned on.
-In this example, the new encrypted DB instance is called NEW-RR-EN.
+Restore a new DB instance from the copied snapshot, and turn on encryption.
+In this example, the new encrypted DB instance is NEW-RR-EN.

 Note: Allow outbound traffic to SOURCE-EU from NEW-RR-EN.